clifftonowen/Prepayment-Amortization-Automation-Script/README.md

 # Prepayment Amortization Automation Script
 This repository contains a Python script designed to automate the generation of accounting entries for prepaid items based on a provided schedule.
-This script addresses the technical assessment challenge from Backbone Pte.
-Ltd.

 ## Table of Contents
 1. Project Description